Skip to main content

 Use Caution

-Moon Phase Charging: Fluorite responds well to moonlight charging — place it in direct moonlight overnight during the full moon for a gentle, thorough cleansing.
-The moon's energy resonates with Fluorite's receptive, clarifying properties.
-For mental clarity intentions, charge during the waxing moon.
-Smudging with sage or palo santo and sound healing with singing bowls are excellent alternative cleansing methods.
-Selenite charging plates also work beautifully for Fluorite.
+Moon Phase Charging: Fluorite responds well to moonlight charging.
+Set it in direct moonlight overnight during the full moon for a thorough, gentle cleanse.
+For mental clarity intentions, the waxing moon works well.
+If moonlight is not available, smudging with sage or palo santo, sound healing with a singing bowl, or resting it on a Selenite charging plate all work.

 Avoid the following: